 WR: How do you think businesses can attract top technical talent?

-There is a huge demand in the market for technical skills, but the demand is bigger than the supply.
-To change this we need to focus on all the potential areas of growth and untapped talent that, in most cases, will come from the underrepresented groups in the industry.
-The same levers will apply across both existing talent and talent being developed: opportunity for learning and growth, organisational values and a strong stand on D&I that is brought to life in day-to-day employee engagement.
+There is a huge demand in the market for technical skills, but the demand is bigger than the offer.
+To increase the offer, we need to focus on all the potential areas of growth and that, in majority of the situations, will come from the underrepresented groups – the neurodiverse, gender or different race groups.
+The same levers will apply across both existing talent and talent being developed: opportunity for learning and growth, organisational values and a strong stand on D&I that is brought to life in the day-to-day employee engagement.
 Attraction of talent is only the first step; retention is the step that takes more effort to achieve.

 WR: Finally, what advice would you give women navigating a career in the tech industry?

 NR: One of the key things that a global pandemic has taught me is that technology actually can help save the world and make a difference.
-So, it’s a great place to be, and I think the tech industry is on the right journey towards a truly diverse workforce, but it will take time.
-As a woman in tech, the journey can be harder and lonelier if you don’t have the right support and sponsorship.
+So, it’s a great place to be, and I think the Tech Industry is on the right journey towards a truly diverse workforce, but it will take time as women are still under-represented.
+As a woman in Tech, the journey can be harder and lonelier if you don’t have the right support and sponsorship.

 Learn…invest in yourself, but don’t forget to also have fun!
 Get the balance you need, there is a time and place for everything.

-If you would like to join Nicoleta as part of our Q&A series, get in touch today!
+If you would like to join Nicoleta and take part in our Q&A series, get in touch today!